-- Replace HVAC System: HVAC systems should be inspected each year, but between 15 and 20 years, it will be time to replace the systems.
+- Replace HVAC System: HVAC systems should be inspected each year.
+Between 15 and 20 years, it will be time to replace the systems.
 Fortunately, there are so many new options worth the initial investment, to decrease energy bills and be a reliable and vital organ of a home, especially with Iowa’s extreme temperatures in both summer and winter.

-- Replace Gutters: Gutters, when well maintained and cleaned properly, typically last around 15 to 20 years.
-However, maple trees in certain parts of Iowa are hard on a home’s gutter systems and cleaning them isn’t always front of mind.
+- Replace Gutters: When well maintained and cleaned properly, gutters typically last around 15 to 20 years.
+However, maple trees in certain parts of Iowa are hard on a home’s gutter systems.
 Home Solutions of Iowa has a gutter system that will protect a home’s gutters and keep the homeowner happy because they never need to be cleaned.
-When it’s time to look into gutter replacement, adding a LeafGuard® gutter system is a great investment for both the homeowner and the resale value.
+When it’s time to look into gutter replacement, adding a LeafGuard® Gutter System is a great investment for both the homeowner and the resale value.